wix-playground/stylable-components/specs/dropdowns.md

 * aria-expanded=true if the popup is open, otherwise aria-expanded=false.
 Placed on the root element.
 * aria-haspopup=true on the root element
 * User provided props: aria-label, aria-labelledby, aria-describedby copied to root
+* aria-selected=true on the option selected in the SelectionList

 #### Focus
 * Current focus implementation gives focus to the input container (which has tabindex=0) and controls focus between the input container and the list using js code.
 This means that it is not accessible.
 To be changed in the next version.